signupsoftware/exflowwebd365o/README.md

 5. Wait until done
 6. Sign in to the app and grant permissions

-Error handling:
+*Error handling:*

 If the text in the command window turns red something went wrong
 1. Press the Stop button
-2. Verify that you are using an account with enough rights to create an App registration
+2. Verify that you are using an account with enough rights to create an App registration.
+Note that you can't use an account with 2-factor authentication with PowerShell.
+Also, make sure that the account is part of the subscription admin group.
 3. Make sure that you have AzureRM installed.
 Open PowerShell ISE with **Run as administrator** and run the following command:
 ```powershell
 Install-Module -Name AzureRM